phac-nml/irida-next/docs-site/docs/user/project/projects/bot-accounts/manage-bot-accounts.md

 3. On the right hand side of the row for the bot account you want to remove, click the **Remove** link.
 4. Confirm that you would like to remove the bot account by clicking the **Confirm** button.

+All memberships associated with the removed bot will automatically be removed.

 ## Add Membership

 Prerequisite: